amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ~~~
 {: .output}

-Step 3: we'll gather the file sizes of our MKVs, and we'll add them to our dataframe by simply declaring a list as a new column.
+Step 3: gather the file sizes of the MKVs, and add them to the dataframe by simply declaring the list as a new column.

 ~~~
 mkv_sizes = []